Unity-Technologies/com.unity.multiplayer.docs/mppm/install.md

 description: How to install Multiplayer Play Mode
 ---

-To begin testing your multiplayer functionality, you must first install Multiplayer Play Mode.
+To begin testing your multiplayer functionality, you must first install the Multiplayer Play Mode package.

-## Prerequisites

-To install Multiplayer Play Mode, you must have:

-- Unity Editor version 2023.1 or later
-- An active Project in Unity Hub

-## Install the Multiplayer Play Mode package

 1. Open Unity Hub.
 2. Select a Project.